SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

 AdalFlow provides token efficient and highly-performing prompt optimization with a unified framework.

-In this tutorial, we will implement and optimize a question answering task pipeline using both string output and structued output.
+In this tutorial, we will implement and optimize a question answering task pipeline.
 In particular, it is to count the total objects.

 Here is the one example: